 As shown in the above picture I use a UniDesk®, US Patent Reg.
 No. 3,826,031, July 27, 2010, I invented and designed for holding up heavy books to read.

-The US patent drawings and application were drawn, written, and executed by my son, Jonathan Walker Stapleton, a high school physics and earth sciences teacher, and a professional inventor.
-Jonathan is the inventor of Reptangles™, a toy system with twenty-four pieces of plastic poured and shaped in China that look like turtles that assemble into geometric shapes, puzzles, and symmetrical structures.
+The US patent drawings and application were drawn, written, and executed by my son, a high school physics and earth sciences teacher, and a professional inventor.
+He is the inventor of Reptangles™, a toy system with twenty-four pieces of plastic poured and shaped in China that look like turtles that assemble into geometric shapes, puzzles, and symmetrical structures.
 The pieces and constructions flip, slide, and turn in what are known as "geometric transformations", an essential part of our National Math Standards.

-A biochemistry major at Rice University in 2003, Jonathan hatched his Reptangles idea while taking an elective art class during the spring semester of his junior year.
+A biochemistry major at Rice University in 2003, my son hatched his Reptangles idea while taking an elective art class during the spring semester of his junior year.

 His geometry invention is licensed to, manufactured, packaged, and distributed by the Fat Brain Toy Company.
 You can find Reptangles™ by typing Reptangles into Google or any Internet browser, or by clicking here, https://www.fatbraintoys.com/toy_companies/fat_brain_toy_co/reptangles.cfm.

-A lasting practical value for children and adults playing with and using this toy/system in their homes is that it causes them to learn the names of geometric shapes they have never heard of, which never change, and learn how to recognize them in three-dimensional space, as it causes them to visualize manipulating objects in spatial dimensions using logical thought.
-The system pieces, box, and learning guide cost about twenty-seven dollars.
+A benefit derived from playing with and using this toy/system is that it causes them to learn the names of geometric shapes they have never heard of, as it causes them to visualize manipulating objects in spatial dimensions using logical thought.
+The twenty-four pieces and learning guide cost about twenty-seven dollars.

 For a detailed story about how the Reptangle entrepreneurial venture happened over time, read Case 9, The Toytle Company, page 323, in Business Voyages: Mental Maps, Scripts, Schemata, and Tools for Discovering and Co-Constructing Your Own Business Worlds, by clicking here.